Rolleston, New Zealand: Amenities

 Rolleston is home to Pineglades Naturist Club, the South Island's largest naturist resort.

-The Selwyn Aquatic Centre has five pools including a 25-meter pool with ten lanes.
+The Selwyn Aquatic Centre has five pools including a 25-metre pool with ten lanes.

 Foster Park, Brookside Park and Rolleston Reserve provide sports grounds for many sports including cricket, softball, baseball, hockey, football, rugby, rugby league, athletics, tennis and netball.
 Foster Park also includes an off-leash dog exercise area.

 The Rolleston public library, Te Ara Ātea, opened in December 2021.
 The $22.2 million building was designed by architects Warren and Mahoney.
 The two storied 2200 square metre building is expected to be the centrepiece of Rolleston's town centre.
 Prior to its opening the library shared premises with the Rolleston Community Centre.

 The Selwyn Sports Centre, the largest sports centre in Canterbury, opened on 2 May 2021.
 It has eight indoor courts and an indoor walking track.

 Rolleston is set to build the South Island's biggest retail complex called The Station.
-Construction is set to begin in 2023.

 Climate

 The radiata pine plantations that were once a feature of this part of Canterbury have largely been replaced by more water-intensive grazing land to take advantage of the "dairy boom" of the early 21st century.
 Shelter belts of radiata, another significant earlier feature of the Plains (and very effective at mitigating the desiccating effects of the nor'west wind), have also been removed as they formed a barrier to the huge central-pivot irrigators that are now commonplace in the area.
 Rolleston is very exposed on the Canterbury Plains and is therefore slightly drier, with a more continental climate, than nearby Christchurch.
 There are many vineyards in the area.

 The warmest month of the year is January with an average high temperature of 23 °C. The coldest month of the year occurs in July, when the average high temperature is 10 °C. Monthly rainfall ranges between an average of 33mm in January to 56mm in July.
-On January 26, 2021, a maximum temperature of 39.2 C was registered.
+On 26 January 2021, a maximum temperature of 39.2 C was registered.